sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 port number of the SIP service provider network.
-If the outbound-proxy sub-element is populated with a valid transport address, it represents the default destination for all outbound SIP requests and therefore, the registrar and callControl elements must be populated with the quadruple octet of 0.0.0.0.
+If the outbound-proxy sub-element is populated with a valid transport address, it represents the default destination for all outbound SIP requests and therefore, the registrar and callControl elements MUST be populated with the quadruple octet of 0.0.0.0.

 * **call-specs**: A container that encapsulates information about call